308th Infantry Regiment (United States): World War I

-Following the conclusion of the war on 11 November 1918, the Regiment continued training exercises in France until 19 April 1919, at which point they embarked for New York aboard the SS America.
-Demobilization for the Regiment began on 9 May 1919 in Camp Upton.
+Following the conclusion of the war on 11 November 1918, the regiment continued training exercises in France until 19 April 1919, at which point they embarked for New York aboard the SS America.
+Demobilization for the regiment began on 9 May 1919 in Camp Upton.

 Military honors

-Four members of the Regiment were awarded the Medal of Honor for their service during the First World War.
+Four members of the regiment were awarded the Medal of Honor for their service during the First World War.
 Three of these men, Major Charles W. Whittlesey, Captain Nelson Holderman, and Captain George G. McMurtry, were recognized for their actions during the "Lost Battalion" period while in command of the units trapped in the ravine.
 The last man was First Sergeant Benjamin Kaufman.

-Additionally, seventy-five members of the Regiment were awarded the Distinguished Service Cross and a further two the Croix de Guerre.
+Additionally, seventy-five members of the regiment were awarded the Distinguished Service Cross and a further two the Croix de Guerre.

 Post-World War I

-The Regiment was reconstituted 24 June 1921 as a part of the Organized Reserves and assigned to the 77th Division once again.
-Following its reconstitution, organization of the Regiment took place in New York, New York in November 1921.
+The regiment was reconstituted 24 June 1921 as a part of the Organized Reserve and assigned to the 77th Division once again.
+The regiment was initiated on 6 August 1921 with regimental headquarters at Bronx, New York.
+The 1st Battalion was organized at Bronx, the 2nd Battalion at Yonkers, New York, and the 3rd Battalion at Poughkeepsie, New York.
+The regiment conducted summer training most years with the 16th and 18th Infantry Regiments at Camp Dix, New Jersey, or Fort Slocum, New York, and some years with the 26th Infantry Regiment at Plattsburg Barracks, New York.
+It also conducted infantry Citizens Military Training Camps some years at Camp Dix and Plattsburg Barracks as an alternate form of summer training.
+The regiment typically held inactive training period meetings at the auditorium of the New York Bar Association in New York City.
+The primary ROTC feeder schools for new Reserve lieutenants were the College of the City of New York and New York University.

-Following the United States' entry into the Second World War the Regiment was withdrawn from the Organized Reserves and on 30 January 1942 it was allotted to the Army of the United States.
-As a part of this organizational change, the Regiment was also removed from the 77th Division.
-On 5 May 1942, it was assigned to the 107th Infantry Division, where it remained until it was disbanded 14 March 1952.
+Following United States entry into the Second World War, Organized Reserve infantry divisions were reorganized on paper from "square" to "triangular" divisions preparatory to their call to active duty.
+The 308th Infantry Regiment was relieved from the 77th Division, withdrawn from the Organized Reserve, and allotted to the Army of the United States on 30 January 1942.
+On 5 May 1942, it was assigned to the 107th Infantry Division, a division planned to be manned with African American troops, but that unit was never activated and the regiment remained inactive until it was officially disbanded on 14 March 1952.